New features, releases, and announcements from Parabola

 We now support a new data source in Parabola: NetSuite!

 NetSuite is a critical tool for retail and ecommerce companies, serving as a key source of truth for product and resource data.
-With the Pull from Parabola step, you can access any saved search from NetSuite and pull that data into your Parabola Flows.
+With the Pull from NetSuite step, you can access any saved search from NetSuite and pull that data into your Parabola Flows.

 This integration is available to customers on our Advanced Plan.
 Please contact us or schedule a call if you’re interested in NetSuite for your team!